abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 5. Notice there is an option to Delete, Edit, and Export the Dataflow.
 We can use Properties to update the name and description of the Dataflow.
-We will look at Refresh history shortly.
+We will look at the Refresh history shortly.
 Select **Settings**.

     ![](../media/lab-05/image8upd.png)

     >**Note:** Settings page opens.
 In the left panel, you will find all the Dataflows listed.

-6. In the center pane, select **Refresh history** link.
+6. In the center pane, select the **Refresh history** link.

     ![](../media/lab-05/image9.png)

-7. Refresh history dialog opens.
+7. The refresh history dialog opens.
 You will have a refresh listed.
 This is the refresh that occurred when the dataflow was published.
     Select the **Start time** link.